Yes, buying a generator is tough, especially when you’re torn between very similar products in the same price range.

 Yamaha is a globally-famous brand that is known for manufacturing products with excellent reliability and durability.

-The Yamaha EF2000iSv2 only has a rated wattage of 1600 watts and peak wattage of 2000 watts, which is decent enough and can power most of your basic devices.
+The Yamaha EF2000iSv2 only has a rated wattage of 1600 watts and a peak wattage of 2000 watts, which is decent enough and can power most of your basic devices.
 It has a gasoline-powered engine with a 1.1-gallon gas tank.

 While it’s not short on power, it’s very close to being so.
 It’s decent, but nowhere near the Westinghouse WGen3600v’s rated and peak wattage.